 In November 2021, the Company executed an order request from Danish Fields Solar LLC, a wholly-owned subsidiary of TotalEnergies SE, for the sale of Performance line modules that is governed by a framework agreement entered into between the Company and TotalEnergies Global Procurement on October 27, 2021.
-After granting security interests in certain assets located in Mexico, the Company receive total prepayment of \$57.1 million.
+After granting security interests in certain assets located in Mexico, the Company received total prepayment of \$57.1 million.
 The delivery of the modules is expected to be completed in fiscal year 2023.
 In March 2022, the order request was amended to change the timing of the utilization of the prepayment.
 The Company has assessed that the contract includes a significant financing component.
 Accordingly, the carrying amount for such prepayment is adjusted for the discount rate at the contract inception.
-As of July 2, 2023 and January 1, 2023, we have \$59.8 million and \$58.8 million of such prepayment, respectively, recorded in "Contract liabilities, current portion" on our Condensed Consolidated Balance Sheets.
-The interest expense on significant financing component of three and six months ended July 2, 2023 of \$0.6 million and \$1.2 million, respectively, has been recognized in "Interest expense, net" in the Condensed Consolidated Statements of Operation.
+As of January 1, 2023, we have \$58.8 million of such prepayment in "Contract liabilities, current portion" on our Condensed Consolidated Balance Sheets.
+In March 2022, the order request was amended to change the timing of utilization of the prepayment.
+As of April 2, 2023, we have \$59.3 million of such prepayments in "Contract liabilities, current portion" on our Condensed consolidated Balance Sheets.
+In March 2022, the order request was amended to change the timing of utilization of the prepayment.
+As of April 2, 2023, we have \$59.3 million of such prepayments in "Contract liabilities, current portion" on our Condensed Consolidated Balance Sheets.
+The interest expense on significant financing component of three months ended April 2, 2023 and January 1, 2023 are both \$0.6 million, and these have been recognized in "Interest expense, net" in the Condensed Consolidated Statements of Operation.